harrypurdue/homelab-ansible/docs/docker_servers.md

+# Docker Servers
-# docker servers
+There are multiple docker servers in the homelab.
-installs docker onto each docker server and then specific docker containers

-docker servers are defined by tags. not all docker servers will have the same containers
+There are currently two different applications hosted by the docker servers

+`netbox`
+`ejbca`

+All servers that are in the `docker` or `cert_auth` groups will have docker installed.

+Servers in the `cert_auth` group will have `ejbca` installed.

+Servers in the `docker` group and have `netbox_docker` defined and `true` will have netbox installed.